Groundwater and your garden bore

 If you use a garden bore, then you are sharing Perth’s precious groundwater – with nature and other groundwater users nearby, such as your local council and schools.

-There are over 100,000 households with garden bores across the Perth and Peel regions.
+There are about 180,000 households using garden bores across the Perth and Mandurah areas.
 So collectively they take a lot of groundwater and contribute to the overall impact on the resource.

 We all need to do our bit to conserve Perth’s precious groundwater, especially if you have a garden bore.